-In the common cathode display, all the cathode connections of the LED segments are joined together to logic “0” or ground.
-The individual segments are illuminated by application of a “HIGH”, or logic “1” signal via a current limiting resistor to forward bias the individual Anode terminals (a-g).
+In the common cathode display, all cathode connections of the LED segments are joined together to logic “0” or ground.
+The individual segments are illuminated by applying a logic “1” or “HIGH” signal via a current limiting resistor to the forward bias the individual anode terminals (a-g).

 Common Anode (CA)

-In the common anode display, all the anode connections of the LED segments are joined together to logic “1”.
-The individual segments are illuminated by applying a ground, logic “0” or “LOW” signal via a suitable current limiting resistor to the Cathode of the particular segment (a-g).
+In the common anode display, all anode connections of the LED segments are joined together to the logic “1”.
+To illuminated every individual segment apply a ground, logic “0” or “LOW” signal via a suitable current limiting resistor to the Cathode of the particular segment (a-g).

 7 Segment LED Display working

 Why use Display Driver?

-- Display driver requires only 4 pins of microcontroller to drive the 7-segment display.
+- Display driver requires only 4 pins of the microcontroller to drive a 7-segment display.

 - We do not need to convert decimal numbers into 7 segment display format (from 0-9).
 We just need to provide BCD (Binary Coded Decimal) numbers and it will take care rest of seven-segment conversion.